Several bodies found at Russian Plane crash site, as singer escapes death - Nigeria Today

 Several bodies found at Russian Plane crash site, as singer escapes death

-Several bodies have been found at the crash site of missing Russian military Tu-154 aircraft in the Black Sea, Russian media reported on Sunday, citing Defence Ministry press service.
-However a singer in the Red Army Choir declared dead in the Sochi air disaster is alive, as his passport was out of date and was…
+Roman Valutov, 29, was on the list of the aircraft passengers, but did not board the doomed flight.

-The post Several bodies found at Russian Plane crash site, as singer escapes death appeared first on The Herald Nigeria – 24/7 News updates from Nigeria.
+The post Several bodies found at Russian Plane crash site, as singer escapes death appeared first on Premium Times Nigeria.

 Follow us on twitter @NigeriaTodayNG